When You Meet Don Ameche, Heaven Can Wait

 Sometimes I feel like your crazy Aunt Janet with the stories, like oh my God here she goes with another one.
 But yes, here I go.

-Today’s is about Don Ameche—elegant, sexy, with that deep, resonant voice can feel right down to the tips of your pumps, and a wonderful sense of the just plain goofy.
+Today’s is about Don Ameche—elegant, sexy, with that deep, resonant voice you can feel right down to the tips of your pumps, and a wonderful sense of the just plain goofy.
 There was nothing, from the wayward husband in Heaven Can Wait to the lovestruck cab driver in Midnight, that he couldn’t do.
 (And if you’re looking for a good sleeper film, check out So Goes My Love, in which he drives the genteel Myrna Loy cheerfully insane.)

 I was extraordinarily lucky to meet him when I was working for a nonprofit PR firm right out of college and he came to New York to work on behalf of the Diabetes Association.
 Our company had to set up a meeting with him concerning his appearance at a fundraising dinner, and I volunteered to be the one to go.
 (Okay fine I bound and gagged all my colleagues in the coat closet and bolted the door.
 Let’s not nitpick.)